Majdanek concentration camp: Construction

-In operation
+Operation

-In July 1942, Himmler visited Belzec, Sobibor, and Treblinka, the three secret extermination camps built specifically for the Nazi German Operation Reinhard planned to eliminate Polish Jewry.
+In July 1942, Himmler visited Belzec, Sobibor, and Treblinka, the three secret extermination camps built specifically for Operation Reinhard to eliminate Polish Jewry.
 These camps had begun operations in March, May, and July 1942, respectively.
 Subsequently, Himmler issued an order that the deportations of Jews to the camps from the five districts of occupied Poland, which constituted the Nazi Generalgouvernement, be completed by the end of 1942.

 Majdanek was made into a secondary sorting and storage depot at the onset of Operation Reinhard, for property and valuables taken from the victims at the killing centers in Belzec, Sobibor, and Treblinka.
-However, due to large Jewish populations in south-eastern Poland, including the ghettos at Kraków, Lwów, Zamość and Warsaw, which were not yet "processed", Majdanek was refurbished as a killing center around March 1942.
+Due to large Jewish populations in southeastern Poland, including the ghettos at Kraków, Lwów, Zamość and Warsaw, which were not yet "processed", Majdanek was refurbished as a killing center around March 1942.
 The gassing was performed in plain view of other inmates, without as much as a fence around the buildings.
 Another frequent murder method was shootings by the squads of Trawnikis.
 According to the Majdanek Museum, the gas chambers began operation in September 1942.

-There are two identical buildings at Majdanek, where Zyklon B was used.
-Executions were carried out in barrack 41 with the use of crystalline hydrogen cyanide released by the Zyklon B. The same poison gas pellets were used to disinfect prisoner clothing in barrack 42.
+There are two identical buildings at Majdanek where Zyklon B was used.
+Executions were carried out in barrack 41 with crystalline hydrogen cyanide released by the Zyklon B. The same poison gas pellets were used to disinfect prisoner clothing in barrack 42.

-Due to the pressing need for foreign manpower in the war industry, the Jewish laborers from Poland were originally spared.
+Due to the pressing need for foreign manpower in the war industry, Jewish laborers from Poland were originally spared.
 For a time they were either kept in the ghettos, such as the one in Warsaw (which became a concentration camp after the Warsaw Ghetto Uprising), or sent to labor camps such as Majdanek, where they worked primarily at the Steyr-Daimler-Puch weapons/munitions factory.